-Family and friends may wait for you in the waiting room located in the D wing on the 10th floor (D10-117).
+Family and friends may wait for you in the waiting room 346.

 The space is small so please limit the number of people coming with you.
-The nurse from the Post Anesthesia Care Unit (PACU) will call in this room, for your escort, when you are ready to go home.
+The nurse from the Post Anesthesia Care Unit (PACU) will call in this room when your surgery ends.